Lucasqrz1/Lucasqrz1/README.md

 <h1 align="center">Hello!
 I'm Lucas 👋</h1>

 <p align="center">
-  Computer Science student with a background in Psychology, passionate about data science, technology, and the art of transforming data into intelligent decisions.
+  Computer Science student with a background in Psychology, passionate about data science and leveraging technology to transform data into intelligent decisions.
 </p>

 <p align="center">